Request callback

 • Knowing that oil or fuel has been poured on the road

-An aggravated burnout is also known as a ‘sanctionable offence’ under s.238 of the Road Transport Act (NSW) 2103 which means the police can seize your number plates or order you to surrender them for a period of 3 months.
+An aggravated burnout is also known as a ‘sanctionable offence’ under section 238 of the Road Transport Act 2013.
+This means police can seize your number plates or order you to surrender them for 3 months.
 The police can also suspend your licence immediately and this suspension remains in place until your matter is determined by a court.
 If this happens you can appeal to get your licence back.

-Failing to nominate the driver can result in the registered owner being fined up to $842 (although there is no demerit points) or being charged and facing a fine of up to $2,200 at court.
+Failing to nominate the driver can result in the registered owner being fined up to $842 (although there are no demerit points) or being charged and facing a fine of up to $2,200 in court.

-If you believe that someone has reported you for doing a burnout or uploaded footage of your vehicle doing a burnout you should get in touch with us immediately.
-At Astor Legal we are ex prosecutors and we know the steps that the police will take to investigate the matter and we know exactly what they need to do to successfully prosecute the matter.
+If you believe that someone has reported you for doing a burnout or uploaded footage of your vehicle doing a burnout you can call us on (02) 7804 2823 or email us at info@astorlegal.com.au.
+At Astor Legal our Sydney traffic lawyers we know the steps that the police will take to investigate the matter and we know exactly what they need to do to successfully prosecute the matter.
 That means if there are any shortfalls in the prosecution case we will be able to identify them and ensure that you get the best outcome for your case.

 1. ryan says: